 Protect furniture and other items with tarps

-We were able to move all items out of the half of the basement portion that we were painting, but although they were in the other half of the basement that was tarped off, we still covered the furniture with plastic tarps because the fine mist can work it’s way over and under the divider.
+We were able to move all items out of the half of the basement portion that we were painting.
+But although the furniture was in the other half of the basement that was tarped off, we still covered the items with plastic tarps because the fine mist can work its way over and under the divider.
 The paint mist wiped off easily enough, but why let it collect, if it doesn’t have to?

 Wear painting gear

 Spraying paint up into the ceiling means the overspray mist will need to go somewhere, and gravity dictates that it will go down, onto the person spraying.
-Thus a paint suit, safety glasses and a good safety mask or strongly suggested.
-Old clothes, including long sleaves and a bandana or hat will work in a pinch.
+Thus a paint suit, safety glasses, and a good safety mask or strongly suggested.
+Old clothes, including long sleeves and a bandana or hat, will work in a pinch.
 Keeping several pairs of safety glasses and several safety masks handy to switch out with is also very strongly recommended.

-Example: Ken’s safety glasses were continually getting fogged over with paint mist, so he had to keep changing out his pair of safety glasses about every 20- 30 minutes and I had to keep cleaning his spare pairs of glasses.
-Because the paint was just a light mist, it did clean off the glasses rather easily with a little dish soap and paper towel.
+Example: Ken’s safety glasses were continually getting fogged over with paint mist, so he had to keep changing out his pair of safety glasses about every 20- 30 minutes.
+And I had to keep cleaning his spare pairs of glasses.
+Because the paint was just a light mist, it did clean off the glasses rather easily with a little dish soap and a paper towel.

-Covering any doorways to other parts of the home, and, laying paper down to create a walkway for the painter will come in very handy to keep the over spray from reaching the rest of the house, as well as allow the painter to walk outside or in other areas of the house when needing a break, (which they will most likely need, as our painting job took up most of two whole days.)
+Steps like covering any doorways to other parts of the home, and laying masking paper down to create a walkway for the painter will come in very handy to keep the overspray from reaching the rest of the house.
+As well as allow the painter to walk outside or in other areas of the house when needing a break, (which they will most likely need, as our painting job took up most of two whole days.)

 Paint half the room at a time

-Because there were some items in the basement we could not remove, we painted half the basement ceiling and walls at a time and then rotated everything so that we could paint the other half several weeks later.
+Because there were some items in the basement we could not remove, we painted half the basement ceiling and walls at a time.
+Then we rotated everything so that we could paint the other half several weeks later.